bootdotdev/blog/content/backend/best-backends-for-vue.md

 To give an example of a perfect fit, I’d recommend using this backend combo when developing with full stack JavaScript or TypeScript devs.
 You can a lot of developer productivity and efficiency by using the same language on the frontend and backend.

 Node.js is also great at handling real-time communication and scalability, making it ideal for chat applications that have spikes in use.
-Here’s a fun [example](https://blog.risingstack.com/nodejs-microservices-scaling-case-study/) case study – Rising Stack was abble to build a chat app that serviced millions of users.
+Here’s a fun [example](https://blog.risingstack.com/nodejs-microservices-scaling-case-study/) case study – Rising Stack was able to build a chat app that serviced millions of users.
 Plus, the full-stack JavaScript environment simplifies development.

 ### What if I want something other than Express.js?